-This 1982 black comedy mystery is based on the play of the same name by Ira Levin.
+This 1982 comedy mystery is based on the play of the same name by Ira Levin.
 Acclaimed playwright Sidney Bruhl (Michael Caine) is stuck in a string of Broadway flops when he receives a manuscript by one of his students, Clifford Anderson (Christopher Reeve).
 Though Sidney considers the play to be a near-perfect masterpiece, Clifford has turned to him for advice.
 What Sidney devises instead is a plot to murder him and take credit for his incredible work.

 Is there a mystery movie in existence more fun than Clue?
 Based on the classic board game of the same name, this 1985 film follows six guests who have been invited to dinner at a strange mansion, only to have the evening kick off with the death of their host.
-Starring Tim Curry, Eileen Brennan, Madeline Kahn, Christopher Lloyd, Michael McKean, Martin Mull, Lesley Ann Warren, and Colleen Camp, the film is full of finely honed characters with big motive.
+Starring Tim Curry, Eileen Brennan, Madeline Kahn, Christopher Lloyd, Michael McKean, Martin Mull, Lesley Ann Warren, and Colleen Camp, the film is full of finely honed characters with big motives.
 And with three potential endings, this raucous mystery has a huge rewatchability factor.

 Bad Times at the El Royale